 AML/CFT regulations have resulted in the unintended consequence of de-risking, which has impacted a range of constituencies due to a combination of regulatory risk and business drivers.
-This paper conducted an economic analysis of qualitative data to gain a broad understanding of the impact of AML/CFT regulations.
-In particular, this paper explored how regulations have affected banks, remittance services, and the national security apparatus and illustrated how these consequences are counterproductive to the goal of financial integrity.
-The analysis section concluded that the central problem, which is rooted in regulatory risk and uncertainty, warrants a reconsideration of the enforcement approach.
+This paper conducted an economic analysis of qualitative data to gain a broad understanding of the impact of AML/CFT regulations and concluded that the problem, which is rooted in regulatory risk and uncertainty, warrants a reconsideration of the enforcement approach.
 Recommendations sought to reduce uncertainty and the regulatory burden placed on financial institutions in order to reorient the payoff matrix towards supporting financial inclusion.
 Ideally, as the price of regulatory risk is reevaluated, there will be increased opportunities for financial institutions to explore market solutions to the broader challenges associated with financial inclusion, which will serve to reinforce the integrity of the international financial system.